-Also, before you have any screenings or lab tests that are not part of the annual Medicare wellness visit, check to see if they are covered at the Medicare.gov website.
+Also, before you have any screenings or lab tests that are not part of the Medicare Annual Wellness Visit, check to see if they are covered by going to the Medicare.gov website.
 If they are not, you may have to pay for them.
 You may also check with your Medicare broker or agent for more information.

 Make the most of your Medicare coverage.
 Go to MyMedicare.gov to register for free services to track your preventive services and see a calendar of your covered tests and screenings.